Calling All Male Executives:

-Imagine and explore our self-interest as an ally to women at work.
+Imagine and explore our self-interest as an ally to

 Women want to know: why are we, as men, committed to leading as allies?
 Male leaders who partner for reciprocity tend to have our own reasons for doing so: shaped by relationships with family, friends, colleagues, and customers; understanding that women influence decisions to buy what our organization sells; recognizing that we need to retain the excellent contribution of the high performing women reporting to us; needing to build relationships of mutual influence with the women we work for and with; internally motivated to ensure that everyone is paid equally for equal work; driven by a sense of justice or fairness or equality; concerned that we are seen to ‘get with the D&I program’.
 There are dozens of indicators that define men’s self-interest in becoming allies.
 So it useful to understand the benefits that accrue to guys when we become allies.
 And we are positioned to help other open-minded men discover their self-interest in becoming an ally.

 Intriguingly, I’ve also found that a competitive spirit can fuel many men’s willingness to consider the opportunities of being an ally.
 I call it the Sustainable Collaborative Advantage: when you are known as a man who collaborates well with women, they will choose to work with you.
 When people of other ethnicities encounter you as a teachable white guy with a sense of humor and humility, they are more likely to build a relationship of trust with you.
 A secondary advantage also accrues: your reputation becomes an advantage over other men who choose not to collaborate well.

 Qualify as a male ally women want to work with.